From a Naive NYC Girl to

-- The Hudson Valley was for the rich & elite only
+- Hudson Valley New York was for the rich & elite only

-- Things to do in the Hudson Valley were too expensive for me to do
+- Things to do in Hudson Valley New York were too expensive for me to do

 - I would get kicked out of places where this city girl ‘did not belong’